ev1stensberg/techblog/src/posts/post-5.md

 The core team that started the journey consists of:

-* Alex York, master of all things CSS and JS with a .Net background, love of TDD, and ultimate judge of code quality and understandability
+* Alex York, master of all things CSS and JS with a .NET background, love of TDD, and ultimate judge of code quality and understandability
-* Jakob Lind, the get-things-done guy, an Emacs and functional programming fanboy, always on lookout for better ways to do things
+* Jakob Lind, the get-things-done guy, an Emacs and functional programming enthusiast, always on lookout for better ways to do things
 * Jakub Holý, the operations and data specialist and Clojre(Script) evangelist
 * Ketil Jensen, our "agile coach," and a shield and liaison between us and the rest of the organization
-* Magnus Indregård, our primary business representative
+* Magnus Indregard, our primary business representative

 All of the developers are very capable, they all are very pragmatic and favour the lean way.
 Yet they have different background and approaches.
 The similarities